Supersonic-Sites/FinelyTunedTechnologies/content/about.md

     img_alt: Picture of the founder of Finely Tuned Technologies Richard Stokes
     cta: Our Services
     desc: >
-      <p class="italic"> <span class="text-primary">“It is very satisfying to
+      <p class="text-xl italic"> <span class="text-primary">“It is very
-      provide a client with an automated and/or home entertainment system that compliments their personal technology needs and tastes.
+      satisfying to provide a client with an automated and/or home entertainment system that compliments their personal technology needs and tastes.
 Our custom designed systems not only enhance one’s lifestyle, but are also artistically sensitive.
 That is what excites the creative side of me.”</span><br>